kumahq/kuma-website/docs/docs/dev/policies/mesh-gateway.md

 `MeshGateway` is a policy used to configure [Kuma's builtin gateway](../documentation/gateway.md#builtin).
 It is used in combination with [`MeshGatewayRoute`](./mesh-gateway-route.md).

-A builtin gateway Dataplane with no additional configuration does nothing.
+A builtin gateway `Dataplane` with no additional configuration does nothing.
 It is simply an unconfigured unit of proxying capacity.
 To make use of it, we need to place a `MeshGateway` resource on it.
 The `MeshGateway` resource specifies what network ports the gateway should listen on and how network traffic should be accepted.
 A builtin gateway Dataplane can have exactly one `MeshGateway` resource bound to it.
-This binding uses standard Kuma matching semantics for dataplane policies.
+This binding uses standard Kuma matching semantics.

 The most important field in the `MeshGateway` resource is the listener field.
 A `MeshGateway` can have any number of listeners, where each listener represents an endpoint that can accept network traffic.